Serving Section 8

 When claiming for arrears, however, the process cannot be carried out under accelerated procedure, so it is best to give our Specialist Property Team a call on 0203 434 0426 to discuss the best avenue for you.

-Will Rental Reforms affect the Section 8 process?
+How will the new Rental Reforms affect the Section 8 process?

 About DCB Legal